coolshou/qgitx/README.md

 With qgit you will be able to browse revisions history, view patch content and changed files, graphically following different development branches.

-Bugs or feature requests should be sent to the <git@vger.kernel.org>
+Bugs or feature requests should be sent to the issue tracker on <https://github.com/simonwagner/qgitx/issues>.
-mailing list.

 ##Main features